MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/migrate-aad-classification-sensitivity-labels.md

 ## Scenario 2: Tenant is already using classic AAD [classifications](https://docs.microsoft.com/office365/enterprise/powershell/manage-office-365-groups-with-powershell#create-classifications-for-office-groups-in-your-organization)

-### Case A: Tenant never used unified sensitivity labels for documents and emails
+### Case A: Tenant never used sensitivity labels for documents and emails

 1. In the [Microsoft 365 compliance center](https://compliance.microsoft.com), we recommend creating sensitivity labels with same name as the existing classic Azure AD labels.
 2. Use the PowerShell cmdlet to apply these sensitivity labels to existing Microsoft 365 groups and SharePoint sites using name mapping.